How to analyze Microsoft Sentinel Daily Cap Alerts - AADNonInteractiveUserSignInLogs

 Analyzing the Data Usage

-Now that we have an alert , we have to investigate, what caused the high data volume.
-Logon to the Azure Portal and navigate to the Usage and estimated costs blade within the Microsoft Sentinel Log Analytics Workspace.
-Here we can already identify what Solution caused the data ingestion increase, Select the Open chart in analytics button
+Now that we have an alert, we have to investigate what caused the high data volume.
+Log on to the Azure portal and navigate to the Usage and estimated costs blade within the Microsoft Sentinel Log Analytics workspace.
+Here we can already identify which solution caused the data ingestion increase.
+Select Open chart in analytics.

 Usage